lisdude/rmoo/README.md

 __Version 1.3 (In Progress)__
 - Add UTF-8 support.
 - Add `M-space` to jump to your last command in the buffer.
+- Add an option to retain command history across connections in the same buffer.
+- Fix an issue where reconnecting from an existing buffer would duplicate the contents of that buffer, eventually leading to a crash after several reconnections.

 __Version 1.2 (November 13, 2018)__
 - Add 256-color ANSI support.